Business Investor Visa

 - If purchasing an existing business, copies of the tax return with its certification of incumbency.
-The tax return should reflect your payment of $160,000.
+The tax return should reflect your payment of US$160,000.

-- If set up a new company, the Unique Registration of the Taxpayer (RUC) identity number.
+- If setting up a new company, the Unique Registration of the Taxpayer (RUC) identity number.

-- Copies authenticated by the Social Security (CSS), with a minimum of five employees, with its minimum wage established by law according to the region and area.
+- Copies authenticated by Social Security (CSS), with a minimum of five employees, with their minimum wage established by law according to the region and area.